 Offered: Fall.

-COMM 339W - Creativity for Public Relations and Advertising (4)
+COMM 339W - Creativity for Communication and Media (4)

 Students are introduced to the process of conceptualizing and preparing PR and advertising content for mass media.
 Emphasis is placed on creative thinking, strategic writing skills and visualization.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: COMM 311 or COMM 311W, or COMM 337, or permission of instructor.
+Prerequisite: COMM 201W, or COMM 232 or COMM 301, or COMM 234 or COMM 334, or permission of instructor and department chair.

 Offered: Fall.